Marvin510/SelfStudyProject/Part 1 - 5 Visualization.md

 | +1            |   -1          |

 ### 2 - Evaluation & Framework
 Therefore effective visualization takes into consideration the following:

-- 1 Informative: Needs to convey an important message
+- 1 Informative: Needs to quickly convey an important message
 - 2 Captivating: Must catch the reader's attention
-- 3 Simple: Visualization can not contain too much noise
+- 3 Simple: Visualization has to fit and can not contain too much noise

 -On the other hand Non-effective visualizations will contain the following:

 - 1 Unimportant info: Visualization will display redundant or non related information
-- 2 Boring: Does not captivate the reader or fails to evoke
+- 2 Boring: Does not captivate the reader or fails to evoke action
 - 3 Complex: Image that fails to convey information due over saturation

 | Effective     | Non-Effective | Points|